 LAUNCHPad staff is happy to help you develop your projects and grant proposals.
 Contact us to make an appointment!

-Application Deadlines: LAUNCHPad accepts Logistical Funding applications on a rolling basis.
+Application Deadlines: LAUNCHPad accepts Logistical Grant applications on a rolling basis.
 Applications are reviewed on the first business day of each month.
 Submit your application by the last day of the month to ensure it is reviewed.

 Qualifications: The committee considers proposals for entrepreneurial project funding and logistical, career-developing needs.
 Please see the application procedures page for details and to apply.

 Established in 2015 through funding from generous donors, the Dean’s Incentive Grants fund seed faculty- and student-led projects that focus on innovation, interdisciplinary initiatives, or community partnerships to advance Peabody’s goals.
 Up to five student grants of between $3,000 and $5,000 are awarded.